Roman-Zanotelli/I-Love-Grafana-Labs/README.md

 This project is a demo of my ability to **design, implement, and deploy custom buisness needs in a cloud enviroment** using Kubernetes and Helm.
 The API will be exposed via a **RESTful HTTPS interface**, secured with **Envoy** as the gateway.
 The primary focus is to demonstrate the full power of the **Grafana observability ecosystem**, a personal of mine favorite for a long time, all seamlessly running in **Minikube** or a **public Kubernetes platform** (Azure), deployed through a **single umbrella Helm chart**.

-Because this is a demo project all content will be within this single repo, normally this would be seperated into distinct repos for each service/chart through a dedicated buisness account but prefer to keep it together for my personal account.
+Because this is a demo project all content will be within this single repo, normally I would be seperated into distinct repos for each service/chart through a dedicated buisness account but prefer to keep it together for my personal account.

+There will also be many missing features absent that would otherwise be best practice for production (Service-to-Service TLS, Persistent Storage, Secret Management/Rotation, CI/CD, etc); I do plan to update this demo in the future with said additions but for now the focus is again on the Grafana Stack.

-This project is to be completed in 5 days (2 planning, 3 for implementation)
+This project is planned to be completed in ~5 days (2 planning, 3 for implementation), this is meant to challenge myself to prove what Im capable of from (relative) scratch under limited time.

 ## 🧠 Key Goals